dmoliveira/MLRanking.jl/README.md

 This package is in initial contruction and will be updated regularly until I can put all documentation, troubleshooting, examples of usage and benchmarks.
 Please, stay tuned for new updates.
 For now I had put an [initial documentation](docs/build/index.md) using [Documenter.jl](https://github.com/MichaelHatherly/Documenter.jl).

 ## Installation
 In construction.
-For now, open julia:
+For now, in Julia REPL:
 ```
 Pkg.clone("http://www.github.com/dmoliveira/MLRanking.jl")
 ```